 Few things can ruin a vacation faster than a sore neck or back.
 And unfortunately, back pain from driving – especially long distances – is common.
 (Plus, back pain and flying often come together, too.)

-Traveling with back pain is something that many of our patients at Physicians Neck & Back Center know from past personal experience.
+Traveling with back pain is something that many of our patients at TRIA Neck and Back Strengthening Program, formerly known as the Physicians Neck and Back Center (PNBC), know from past personal experience.
 So before they leave for a trip, we tend to get quite a few questions about how they can prevent back pain (or neck pain!) while traveling.

 Here are a few key tips I give them to avoid back pain from driving, sitting in a car, flying or sleeping somewhere new.

 1. Motion is lotion for your body!
 Even when traveling, it’s important to stay active to prevent back pain.

 Use the 30 minute rule.

 If you are sitting or standing for 30 minutes, change position.
 Even if it is only a brief change, it can help prevent back pain.
 Really, I promise, your back will thank you in the long run.

 Take regular stretch breaks.